vega/vega/docs/docs/api/time.md

 vega.<b>timeUnitSpecifier</b>(<i>units</i>[, <i>specifiers</i>])
 [<>](https://github.com/vega/vega/blob/master/packages/vega-time/src/format.js "Source")

 Returns a time format specifier string for the given time _units_.
 The optional _specifiers_ object provides a set of desired specifier sub-strings for customizing the resulting time formats.
 The _specifiers_ object may contain keys for both single time units (`"year"`) and time unit sequences (`"year-month-date"`).
 This method will first standardize the input time units using the [timeUnits](#timeUnits) method.
 It will then search, starting from the beginning of the units array, for the largest matching sequence defined in the specifiers object.
-Matching entries are then concatenated together, and the resulting string is whitespaced-trimmed and returned.
+Matching entries are then concatenated together, and the resulting string is whitespace-trimmed and returned.

 If no _specifiers_ object is provided, the following defaults are used: